khunjon/wanderlist/docs/troubleshooting/auth.md

 # 🔐 Authentication Troubleshooting

+> **Update 2025:** The authentication flow and UI have been simplified: no more redirect loops, minimal middleware, robust error handling, and all auth CTAs use shadcn/ui Button.
+Only warnings/errors are logged for troubleshooting; info/debug logs have been removed.

 This guide covers authentication issues including Google OAuth, Supabase Auth, session management, and JWT token problems.

 ## 🚨 Quick Fixes for Critical Auth Issues